apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 The mechanism helping the provider here is the OSGi Service Factory.

-## Scripts are Servlets

-The Sling API defines a `SlingScript` interface which is used to represent (executable) scripts inside of Sling.
-This interface is implemented in the `scripting/core` bundle in the `DefaultSlingScript` class which also implements the `javax.servlet.Servlet`.

-To further simplify the access to scripts from the Resource tree, the `scripting/core` bundle registers an `AdapterFactory` to adapt Resources to Scripts and Servlets (the `SlingScriptAdapterFactory`).
-In fact the adapter factory returns instances of the `DefaultSlingScript` class for both Scripts and Servlets.

-From the perspective of the Servlet resolver, scripts and servlets are handled exactly the same.
-In fact, internally, Sling only handles with Servlets, whereas scripts are packed inside a Servlet wrapping and representing the script.

 ## Default Servlet(s)

 As explained in the Resolution Process section above, a default Servlet is selected if no servlet (or script) for the current resource type can be found.
 To make the provisioning of a default Servlet as versatile as provisioning per resource type Servlets (or scripts), the default Servlet is selected with just a special resource type `sling/servlet/default`.